ildefons/aicon/README.md

-# AICon: Agentic Intelligence for the Computing Continuum:
+# AICon (Agentic Intelligence for the Computing Continuum)
-## A simulator based developement framework of distributed management agents for continuum computing systems
+### A simulator based developement framework of distributed management agents for continuum computing systems

 1) Installations